Thales ID-card

 The service must configure the trust chain of the new ID1 card and make the necessary changes to verify the validity of the user certificate.

-More detailed instructions for Nginx and Apache web servers will be available in April.
+Advanced instructions for IIS, Nginx ja Apache web servers can be found here.

 Identity verification with an ID-card in Windows domains and on individual machines